juanfmx2/ebi-java-test/README.md

     O(INCHI_KEY_LENGTH*M*log(MAX_CHARS+1))

-Which lead to a final complexity of:
+Which leads to a final complexity of:

     O(N*INCHI_KEY_LENGTH*M*log(MAX_CHARS+1))

 Where N is the number of lines in the chemical components database.

 #How to test
-Import the project in Eclipse and go to the package ebi.jfmx2.test and Run the ComplexityTest.java file as JUnit test.
+Import the project in Eclipse and go to the package ebi.jfmx2.test and Run the ComplexityTest.java file as a JUnit test.

 Don't forget to include the dictionary and the chem database in the following paths to reduce networking interference during the test.